rdfostrich/article-jws2018-ostrich/content/introduction.md

 Concretely,
 this work introduces a storage technique with the following contributions:

-- a scalable versioned compressed RDF index with offset support and result streaming;
+- a scalable versioned and compressed RDF index with offset support and result streaming;
 - efficient query algorithms to evaluate triple pattern queries *at*, *between*, and *for* different versions;
 - an open-source implementation of this approach called OSTRICH;
 - an extensive evaluation of OSTRICH compared to other approaches using an existing RDF archiving benchmark.